pvfeldt/KaeDe/README.md

 ## 3 Logical Form Generation

-Run response.sh to perform logical form generation.
+Run `response.sh` to perform logical form generation.

 ```
 cd main
 bash response.sh
 ```

-An example is demonstrated in the response.sh.
+An example is demonstrated in the `response.sh`.
 To specify other relevant hyperparameters, please vary the contents in the box with the following instructions.

 ```
 CUDA_VISIBLE_DEVICES=0 nohup python -u  generate_response.py \